 Admission to the Resource Center is free; this does not include access to the museum’s galleries.

-For reference assistance please contact the center during the week by phone or email.
-Researchers are welcome to visit during public hours or they can make an appointment.
+For reference assistance please contact the center during the week by phone or at the email below.

 Reginald F. Lewis Museum

 Click to access the online catalog and enter search terms by “all words”, title, author or subject.

 The Murray Guide lists the center’s reference books on the Maryland African American experience by subject.
 It was created to assist users conducting state and local history research.
 The guide is named after Baltimore native Daniel Alexander Payne Murray (1852-1925) who was a bibliophile and an Associate Librarian at the Library of Congress.

 Have you started your family tree?
 Family history sessions are offered during public hours on Wednesdays, Fridays and selected Saturdays.
 Researchers can also make an appointment.
 Maryland ancestry is not required to participate.
 The Center also offers a quarterly genealogy program, reference books and finding aids by state.

 Stay Connected: Maryland African American History Websites (2012)

 Download this updated website list on the Maryland African American experience covering over 20 subject areas.

 This collection of slave narratives documents the experiences of Maryland’s enslaved population from as early as the 18th century to the last generation of Marylanders who were enslaved.
 These narratives recount stories of family life, the “peculiar institution” of slavery in the country and city, religion, escape and life in freedom.